Heat loss FAQ

 You keep mentioning oversized equipment.
 Isn't it better to size the appliance larger?

 No, definitely not!
 As I mentioned earlier, regarding cycling times.
 It is imperative to size a unit properly.
-An oversized central air conditioning unit will run and cool the air, but the run time will be too short to remove the humidity properly.
-A unit too small will remove humidity well, but may not reduce the temperature of the house enough for comfort.
+An oversized central air conditioning unit will run and cool the air, but its runtime will be too short to effectively remove humidity.
+A unit that is too small will remove humidity effectively, but may not lower the house's temperature enough for comfort.
 An oversized heating appliance will heat the home OK, but it will cost more to run and maintain due to shorter run cycles.
-With oversized heating equipment, you may feel the temperature swing as the unit starts and stops.
+With oversized heating equipment, you may experience a noticeable temperature swing as the unit starts and stops.

 What does oversizing an appliance hurt?